thosgood/this-weeks-finds/markdown/51-100/week092.md

 for some *planar* graph only if some corresponding map can't be 4-colored.
 This recipe involves the vector cross product, or equivalently, the Lie algebra of the group SU(2).
 You can generalize it to work for SU(N).
-And if you then consider the N → ∞ limit, you get the above stuff!
+And if you then consider the N \to ∞ limit, you get the above stuff!
 (The point is that the above stuff also gives a rule for computing a number from any trivalent graph.)

-Now as I said, in the N → ∞ limit all the nonplanar Feynman diagrams give negligible results compared to the planar ones.
-So another way to state the 4-color theorem is this: if the SU(2) invariant of a trivalent graph is zero, the SU(N) invariant is negligible in the N → ∞ limit.
+Now as I said, in the N \to ∞ limit all the nonplanar Feynman diagrams give negligible results compared to the planar ones.
+So another way to state the 4-color theorem is this: if the SU(2) invariant of a trivalent graph is zero, the SU(N) invariant is negligible in the N \to ∞ limit.

 This doesn't yet give a new proof of the 4-color theorem.
-But it makes it into sort of a *physics* problem: a problem about the relation of SU(2) Chern-Simons theory and the N → ∞ limit of Chern-Simons theory.
+But it makes it into sort of a *physics* problem: a problem about the relation of SU(2) Chern-Simons theory and the N \to ∞ limit of Chern-Simons theory.

 Now, the 4-color theorem is one of the two deep mysteries of 2-dimensional topology - a subject too often considered trivial.
 The